manifoldfinance/walletbus/packages/dashboard-message-bus/README.md

 at least one publisher _or_ subscriber connected.
 As soon as the last one disconnects, the message bus shuts down.

-### Testing

-This package is meant to be used with the `@securerpc/dashboard` package.
-So manual testing is most likely done through the dashboard package.
-Some automated tests are defined in the `test/` folder, but these still need to be expanded.
-The message bus functionality is also tested indirectly by the automated tests in the `@securerpc/local-provider` and `@securerpc/dashboard` packages.

 ### Adding new message types

 Right now there are very few message types.
 The most important one is